 The first part of this story may be familiar, especially to those in Western Canada.
 It starts with a group of backcountry skiers venturing into British Columbia’s Glacier National Park in early 2003, and ends with one of the deadliest avalanches in Canadian history.
 Seven people lost their lives to the slide.
 Adding to the horror, the victims were schoolkids.

 Media coverage focused primarily on the deaths of the seven students.
 Journalists interviewed grieving parents, school officials and rescuers, trying to make sense of an incomprehensible tragedy.
 But many questions remained unanswered, because those who made their way off the mountain refused to speak publicly about what happened that frozen day in February.
 Their names were never released and, to this day, the survivors and people who know them continue to fiercely protect their collective anonymity.
-But, 12 years later, Will Johnson, one of the kids who walked away that day, is ready to break the silence.
+But in 2015 (12 years after the tragedy), Will Johnson, one of the kids who walked away that day, is ready to break the silence.